 Masao Kadoguchi (門口正雄) was born in Kagawa Prefecture, Japan, on 7 September 1915.
 In his early twenties, he worked at a hotel in Hong Kong, where he fell in love with a Japanese woman who was working alongside him.
 The two married in Hong Kong.
 After their first daughter and son were born, the family returned to Japan before the end of World War II and settled in Nagasaki Prefecture, his wife’s hometown.
 The couple eventually raised a family of six children.

-One of his defining traits is his consistent approach to diet.
+One of his defining traits was his consistent approach to diet.
 A great lover of fish, Kadoguchi ate fish twice a day—every morning and evening—for 365 days a year, up until the age of 106, while living at home.
 During the years when his wife was alive, she supported this routine by visiting the morning market daily to buy fresh fish.
 In the mornings, he enjoyed grilled fish, and in the evenings, sashimi.
 He also enjoyed drinking sake—his daily routine included sipping one and a half glasses of sake over two hours while savoring two servings of sashimi.
 As side dishes for his nightly drinks, his wife, who was an excellent cook, always prepared two or three small plates, and Kadoguchi especially loved the meals she made.
 After his wife’s passing, his eldest daughter carried on this role, recreating the familiar flavors of her mother’s cooking and supporting his meals every day.
 He also made it a point to eat two or three pieces of grilled eel every evening without fail.
 He valued a way of eating in which he would watch sumo or baseball on TV while taking his time, chewing each bite carefully and eating little by little.
 This is a habit he continues to hold dear, and even at the age of 110, he still eats all three of his daily meals slowly and with thorough chewing.

 Although he did not snack, his lunch was typically light—hot milk accompanied by bread or sweet buns.
-He has long maintained the practice of eating in moderation, never more than 80% full—a habit he values alongside his mindful chewing, and one he continues to follow even at the age of 110.
+He long maintained the practice of eating in moderation, never more than 80 percent full, a habit he valued alongside mindful chewing.

-His family describes him as a highly motivated person.
+His family described him as a highly motivated person.
 When he decided to raise goldfish and koi, he dug a pond in the yard himself.
 When he became interested in chrysanthemums and orchids, he built a greenhouse by hand and nurtured the flowers as a daily source of joy.
 He was also an avid sports fan and made it a habit to read both the local and sports newspapers thoroughly each day.

 Following the passing of an anonymous 109-year-old woman in Nagasaki City on 23 April 2025, Kadoguchi became the oldest known living person in Nagasaki Prefecture.
+Following his own passing, Motome Nakamura (born 1 December 1916) of Isahaya City became the oldest known living person in Nagasaki Prefecture.

 His age was verified by Nagasaki Prefecture, Yumi Yamamoto, and Ryohei Asano, and was validated by LongeviQuest on 23 September 2025.